Jason Koumas: International career

 Born in Wrexham to a Greek Cypriot father and an English mother, Koumas was eligible to play for Cyprus, England and Wales.
 When he received call ups for both Cyprus and Wales, he opted for the latter.
 Koumas played 34 times for his country, making his international debut against Ukraine in 2001.
 He was part of Mark Hughes's national team which narrowly missed out on qualification for Euro 2004, losing 1–0 to Russia in the play-offs.

 His international career was blighted by his persistent failure to turn up to training.
 In May 2006, he pulled out of a squad get-together in San Sebastián.
 He came back onto the international scene with three goals in two matches, one in a 3–1 win against Cyprus in October 2006 and two in a 4–0 win in November 2006 against Liechtenstein.

 Koumas captained his country for the first time on 1 June 2008, as Wales lost 2–0 to the Netherlands.
 He missed a penalty for Wales in a World Cup qualifier against Azerbaijan.
 Koumas retired from international football on 6 September 2009, having scored ten goals in 34 caps.
 His final appearance for Wales was in a 2–0 defeat to Finland on 28 March 2009.

 Personal life

-Koumas was born in Wrexham to an English mother and a Greek-Cypriot father.
-Accordingly, he had the option to represent Wales, England, or Cyprus at international level.
 Koumas' son, Lewis, also came through the Liverpool Academy, and made his pro-debut with the club in February 2024.